RathnamS089/Minimal-EPS-circuit-/AI_USAGE.md

 My interaction with the AI was a continuous dialogue rather than a set of isolated questions.
 My prompts targeted several key areas throughout the project:

-Initial Strategy and Scoping: I began with high-level prompts to break down the problem statement and create a clear plan, asking things like "What approach should I take for this problem?" and "Go through the files and update my readme.md."
+Initial Strategy and Scoping: I began with high-level prompts to break down the problem statement and create a clear plan, asking things like "What approach should I take for this problem?" and "Go through the files and update my circuit."

 Step-by-Step Implementation: The heart of the circuit construction was guided by sequential prompts, such as "How do I visualize the circuit?" or "How do I create power and ground buses?"